IT Governance

 • Review campus-wide requests, assist with prioritization, and review of proposed major programs

-• Focused on projects that are $1+ million in estimated cost and have a significant impact on the university
+• Focused on projects that are $500K + in estimated cost and have a significant impact on the University

 burnt orange circle with 1 in the center